 Implementation

-At St Mawes, we teach mathematics through use of resources from White Rose Maths mastery programme, enhanced by NCETM Mastering Number and teacher knowledge, which has been designed to spark curiosity and excitement and nurture confidence in mathematics.
+At St Mawes, we teach mathematics through use of resources from White Rose Maths mastery programme (R-YR6) and Mastering the Curriculum for our Nursery children, enhanced by NCETM Mastering Number and teacher knowledge, which has been designed to spark curiosity and excitement and nurture confidence in mathematics.
 This is built around a child‑centred lesson design that models and embeds a growth mindset approach to maths and focuses on helping all children to build a deep understanding of maths concepts.
-White Rose Maths is used from Nursery to Year 6.

 EYFS